-'''

 Configure system as a client for a remote NetWorker server? [no]

-'''

 If you override the default (answer yes), setup ends.
 With this response, you will not be able to use NetWorker on this system unless you purchase the multi-client NetWorker software and install it (as described below in "Installing Multi-Client NetWorker") on a NetWorker server.
 Accepting the default indicates that the system will be both backup server and client: it will be able to use NetWorker for backup of local disks to local tape drives.
 With this response, the setup script proceeds to set up the system as a NetWorker server.
 It:

-- Creates a logical disk and file system of 10000 blocks named var_opt_networker for the NetWorker index files: you can supply a different name or size - Mounts the file system as /var/opt/networker - Creates a symbolic link file named /nsr pointing to the index file mount point (During operation, the NetWorker software writes indexes to the location indicated by /nsr on the server.) - Enables execution of the NetWorker demons at system startup.
+- Creates a virtual disk and file system named var_opt_networker for the NetWorker index files: you can supply a different name.
+You must decide how large to make this file system based on how many files you will back up. - Mounts the file system as /var/opt/networker - Creates a symbolic link file named /nsr pointing to the index file mount point (During operation, the NetWorker software writes indexes to the location indicated by /nsr on the server.) - Enables execution of the NetWorker daemons at system startup.